 This article will explain exactly how to stay warm in a car with no heat.
 Don’t worry, there are many solutions on offer to resolve your current situation!

 If you’ve found yourself in a circumstance where you have to drive or sleep in your car with no heating, then this is the article for you.
-I will now take you through the many tips and tricks of how to stay warm in a car with no heating.
+I will now take you through the many tips and tricks on how to stay warm in a car with no heating.
 Let’s make sure you stay warm, whatever the weather.

 Affiliate Disclosure: Thank you for supporting The Road Trip Expert.
 When you purchase through links on this site, we may earn an affiliate commission.
 Please see our advertising disclosure for more details.